Research & Engineering Portfolio

 Thesis Chapters: 5 & 6

-Collaborations: Prof. Sarah Garré (field access), Dr. Florian Wagner (RWTH Aachen), Dr. Nolwenn Lesparre (Strasbourg)
+Collaborations: Prof. Sarah Garré, Dr. Florian Wagner (RWTH Aachen), Dr. Nolwenn Lesparre (Strasbourg)

 Comprehensive Review: Electrical Properties of Roots